-4046 views
+20394 views

 The Spanish Steps is an unusual architectural gimmick, considered one of Rome’s top attractions.
 The cascade of polished stone stairs majestically descends from the top of Pincian Hill right to the foot of Spanish Square (Italian: Piazza di Spagna).

 This sightseeing is one of the unmatched architectural landmarks of Rome.
 Wide baroque steps attract thousands of visitors and serve as a leading source of inspiration to cinematographers and artists.
-In addition, such modern fashion houses as Prada, Dolce & Gabbana, Bulgari, and Dior prefer to place their boutiques within easy reach of this marvelous construction.
+In addition, modern fashion houses like Prada, Dolce & Gabbana, Bulgari, and Dior prefer to place their boutiques within easy reach of this marvelous construction.

 Getting enough from contemplation of smooth travertine steps, travelers will learn more about the history of the place.
 However, the most interesting fact in the biography of this sightseeing is its name.
 “Scalinata di Trinita dei Monti” in English means “the stairway to the church of Trinita dei Monti.”